 - Sell a pitch: If your charity has plenty of space available, why not sell a pitch?
-It can be to local vendors selling or why not organize a small antique’s market.
-Pitches can be sold at $10 and of you have twenty vendors, your charity has another $200 in the bank which it did not have before.
+Local vendors can open booths, or why not organize a small antiques market.
+Pitches can be sold at $10, and if you have twenty vendors, your charity has another $200 in the bank which it did not have before.

-- Ask a band to play: Local artists often like to promote themselves as fundraising events.
+- Ask a band to play: Local artists often like to promote themselves at fundraising events.

-Sponsored activities such as walks, spinning marathons, bike rides or aerobics classes may sound a bit old fashion but they are very popular.
+Sponsored activities such as walks, spinning marathons, bike rides or aerobics classes may sound a bit old-fashioned but they are very popular.
 One local charity raised a staggering $800 in just under two hours when they organized a sponsored walk.

 Sponsored walks are easy to organize once you know what to do.
-Remember to make sure you plan the route well so people with different capabilities can join in.
-Make sure the walk is on a flat and even surface if possible as wheelchair and mobility scooters users tend to love to participate.
+Remember to plan the route well so people with different capabilities can join in.
+Make sure the walk is on a flat and even surface if possible, as wheelchair and mobility scooter users tend to love to participate.

-Organize forms which participants can download from the charity's web site, pick up from volunteers or a central location.
-Local businesses often like to help by making sponsoring ship forms available.
+Organize forms which participants can download from the charity's web site, or pick up from volunteers or a central location.
+Local businesses often like to help by making sponsorship forms available.

-To make the walk, or your event even more fun, come up with some prices such as the fastest walker, best funny dress or the fastest wheelchair user.
+To make your walk or event even more fun, come up with some prizes, such as the fastest walker, best funny dress or the fastest wheelchair user.